atk14/StringBuffer/README.md

 Installation
 ------------

-Use the Composer to install the panel.
+Use the Composer to install StringBuffer.

     cd path/to/your/project/
     composer require atk14/string-buffer dev-master